 Atlanta, GA

 Carla Rose is a research assistant with the American Transportation Research Institute (ATRI).
-She has over 30 years of administrative experience, with 26 years of experience in the trucking and transportation industry.
+She has over 36 years of administrative experience, with 28 years of those years in the trucking and transportation industry.
 She has also served as a ATRI’s meeting coordinator for many of ATRI’s meetings, workshops and focus groups.

 In addition to her meeting planning experience, Carla also provides research support including survey development, data collection, research formatting and publication.
 She designed and manages the ATRI website and handles ATRI’s marketing and communications which include the ATRI newsletter, press releases and all other aspects of ATRI’s social media presence.